zeko-labs/zeko/README.md

   <img src="https://github.com/MinaProtocol/docs/blob/main/public/static/img/svg/mina-wordmark-redviolet.svg?raw=true&sanitize=true" width="350" alt="Mina logo">
 </a>

+# Zeko

+[Zeko](https://twitter.com/ZekoLabs) is a fully isomorphic L2 for the Mina protocol ecosystem.
+Same client-side ZK private compute layer, and compatible with Mina infra and tooling, but super fast.

+This repository is a fork of the [Mina codebase](https://github.com/MinaProtocol/mina).
+The zeko related code is in the [src/app/zkapps_examples/rollup](src/app/zkapps_examples/rollup) directory.

 # Mina

 Mina is the first cryptocurrency with a lightweight, constant-sized blockchain.
 This is the main source code repository for the Mina project and contains code for the OCaml protocol implementation, the [Mina Protocol website](https://minaprotocol.com), and wallet.
 Enjoy!